Suspected gunman in custody after 2 Dallas police officers shot, critically wounded, department says

 The civilian was a loss-prevention officer from the store, Hall said during a news conference.

 The suspect was identified as Armando Juarez, 29, who was believed to have left the location in a white pickup truck, Hall said.
-He was apprehended after a lengthy car chase, according to reports.
+He was apprehended after a five-hour man hunt involving a high speed chase, according to reports.

+During a press conference, Hall said Juarez was arrested on multiple counts of aggravated assault on a police officer and wanted on a felony theft warrant.

-The two officers arrived to the scene after responding to a call from an off-duty officer working at the Home Depot who called for assistance for an arrest, Hall said.
+The two officers who arrived at the scene were responding to a call from an off-duty officer working at the Home Depot who called for assistance for an arrest, Hall said.
 The two responding officers were reportedly shot shortly after arriving.

 "We were just checking out people until we started hearing people like 'There's a shooting.
 They're shooting,'" witness Mercedes Goledo told Fox 4.
 "From there, they were just telling us to get out of the building.
 Get out the building.
 But then they found out that he had went outside."